v2025-12-06 or later

 cmd) cd #(platform dir)

-cmd) make genesys2
+cmd) make genesys2 // replace with your board name

-cmd) cd imp_genesys2_YYYY-MM-DD
+cmd) cd imp_genesys2_YYYY-MM-DD // referred to as #(fpga dir)

-cmd) cd #(platform dir)/imp_genesys2_YYYY-MM-DD
+cmd) cd #(fpga dir)

 cmd) make program

-cmd) make mcom
+cmd) make printf

-cmd) make test_app_npx.all
+cmd) make test_npx_app.all